justin-firestone/EclEmma-Lab/labs/eclemma-lab.md

 ### EclEmma

 Code coverage is a metric that can help determine how much of your code is executed by unit tests.
-You will be using a built-in extension of Eclipse called EclEmma.
+[JUnit Assert class link](http://junit.sourceforge.net/javadoc/org/junit/Assert.html) You will be using a built-in extension of Eclipse called EclEmma.
 After cloning and opening this project in Eclipse, you can run EclEmma:

 1. Right click on the project